nelsonjchen/op-replay-clipper/README.md

 #### GPU Acceleration

-Currently only tested with NVIDIA GPUs and on WSL2.
-Setup in other environments may be possible.
-In general, if you can run `nvidia-smi` and see your GPU, you should be able to run this tool with GPU acceleration.
+Currently only tested with NVIDIA GPUs and on WSL2 in Windows 11.
+Setup in other environments may be possible, but untested.

-See `.devcontainer/docker-compose.yml` for some lines to uncomment when running this tool inside VSCode's Devcontainers.
-You will likely need to rebuild the container after uncommenting.
-Once rebuilt, check `nvidia-smi` to see if your GPU is detected inside.
-If it is, you should be able to run the tool with a higher `--speedhack-ratio` value.
+See `.devcontainer/docker-compose.yml` for some lines to uncomment when running this tool inside VSCode's Dev Container.
+You will need to "Rebuild Container" from the command palette after uncommenting to enable the GPU.
+Run `nvidia-smi` inside the Dev Container and see your GPU and you should be able to run this tool with GPU acceleration.

+Once rebuilt, run `nvidia-smi` inside the Dev Container to see if your GPU is detected inside.

+If it is, you should be able to run the tool with a higher `--speedhack-ratio` value (1.0 to 2.0).

+It is possible to outstrip the download speed of the forward video from comma!
+For the first run, you may want to pass in a 20+ second `--download-wait` or `-w` value to give the replay tool time to download the forward video before the tool starts capturing.

 Things that are accelerated by passing in a GPU:

-* UI rendering
+* (Auto) UI rendering occurs in hardware and not CPU.
-* replay's decoding of the forward video if Nvidia GPU is used
+* (Nvidia-only/Auto) `replay`'s decoding of the forward video if a NVIDIA GPU is provided and CUDA is available.
+* (Nvidia-only/Manual) Optionally, on NVIDIA GPUs, you can also pass into `clip.sh` the option `--nv-direct-encoding` to encode the captured video directly to a H.264 MP4 via the GPU.
+Video quality is lower, but it is *quick*.

 ### Self Running Teardown